RuanGuojie/Nitrogen-status-estimation/README.md

 # Nitrogen-status-estimation
-The source codes of our paper manuscript: Improving the transferability of wheat nitrogen status estimation with multisource data and Evolutionary Algorithm-Deep Learning (EA-DL) framework
+The source codes of our paper: Exploring the transferability of wheat nitrogen status estimation with multisource data and Evolutionary Algorithm-Deep Learning (EA-DL) framework DOI: https://doi.org/10.1016/j.eja.2022.126727

 **Tools Required**